phax/ph-pdf-layout/README.md

 Note: version 4.0.0 has troubles building with JDK 1.8.0_92 - updating to 1.8.0_112 or later should work.

 #News
+  * v4.0.0 Beta 5 - 2017-01-19
+    * Improved XML serialization slightly
+    * Fixed an NPE with PLBox without a contained element
   * v4.0.0 Beta 4 - 2017-01-10
     * Block elements use full width now by default
     * Improved placeholder handling in text preparation